 - Medical expenses.
 Medical expenses that may be incurred prior to one's death can be a significant expense for one's spouse or family to cover.

 - Funeral Expenses.
-Life cover can help cover the expenses of one's funeral.
-Many policies will offer funeral advancement benefit that will make an advance payment of a portion of the sum-insured to a defined amount.
+Life cover can help cover the expenses of your funeral.
+Many policies will offer a funeral payment which is a portion of the sum-insured.
+Another option is to compare standalone funeral insurance.

 |Brands||Life Cover Maximum Entry Age||Policy Expiry Age|

 - Benefit indexation.
-Ensures your premiums keep pace with inflation over the life of the loan.
+Ensures your sum insured (and premiums) keeps pace with inflation over the life of the loan.

 - Premium freeze.
 Freeze premium payments for a specified period.
 This feature is generally only available with stepped premiums.

-- Final expenses benefit.
+- Funeral expenses benefit.
 An advanced payment of a portion of the sum-insured is paid to nominated beneficiaries to help them cover immediate expenses following death.

 - Financial planning reimbursement.
 Beneficiaries are reimbursed for the cost of obtaining a financial plan from a certified financial adviser.